-Although the application of DOCs to marine and locomotive engines is limited, the technology has been applied to some large, stationary diesel engines.
+Although the application of DOCs to stationary diesel engines is limited, the technology has been applied to some large, stationary diesel engines.
 An example of this is the installation of DOCs on an emergency generator in California in 2000.
 The engine is a Cummins KTA50-G9 rated at 1,650 kW.
-The DOC installed on this large diesel engine provides odor control as well as reductions in PM, CO, and hydrocarbon emissions.
+The DOC installed on this large diesel engine provides odor control as well as reducing PM, CO, and hydrocarbon emissions.
 Several other DOC installations on stationary engines or tests of DOCs on stationary engines are listed in the ARB staff stationary engine report referenced previously in discussing DPF experience.
 Oxidation catalysts have also been installed on ferries operating around Hong Kong and have been effective in reducing particulate emissions.

 Selective Catalytic Reduction (SCR) Technology - SCR technology is a proven NOx control strategy.
 SCR has been used to control NOx emissions from stationary sources for over 15 years.
 More recently, it has been applied to select mobile sources including trucks, marine vessels, and locomotives.
 In 2005, SCR using a urea-based reductant is expected to be introduced on a large number of on-road diesel heavy-duty engines to help meet the Euro 4 heavy-duty NOx emission standards.
+SCR is also being given serious consideration by engine manufacturers for complying with future on-road heavy-duty diesel engine emission standards in both the U.S. and Japan (in the 2009-2010 timeframe).
 Applying SCR to diesel-powered engines provides simultaneous reductions of NOx, PM, and HC emissions.
 Since the mid-1990s, SCR technology using a urea-based reductant has been installed on a variety of marine applications in Europe including ferries, cargo vessels, and tugboats with over 100 systems installed on engines ranging from approximately 450 to 10,400 kW.
 These marine SCR applications include the design and integration of systems on a vessel's main propulsion engines and auxiliary engines.
 A smaller number of SCR systems have also been installed on diesel locomotives, largely in Europe.